-Pawan Agarwal, Chief Executive Officer, FSSAI in his opening remarks said that food, like air and water have not been considered a part of city planning despite their being pivotal for life.
-Food Smart City therefore provides an opportunity to integrate food systems management into the smart city guidelines and make life healthier and happier for citizens.
-In India cities have been growing rapidly and there are almost 60 cities that have a population of over one million.
-Urbanisation of cities has thrown up key issues around food sufficiency, food quality and environmental concerns.
+Pawan Agarwal, Chief Executive Officer, FSSAI in his opening remarks said that food, like air and water, have not been considered a part of city planning despite their being pivotal for life.
+Food Smart City, therefore, provides an opportunity to integrate food systems management into the smart city guidelines and make life healthier and happier for citizens.
+In India, cities have been growing rapidly and there are almost 60 cities that have a population of over one million.
+The urbanization of cities has thrown up key issues around food sufficiency, food quality, and environmental concerns.
 One of the ways to address these issues is to integrate sustainable food safety and nutrition systems within the smart city design and create Food Smart Cities.

 - safety and hygiene across the supply chain